dleinwan/GenAlgo/README.md

 # GenAlgo
 Genetic Algorithm for music generation
+(For any problems with running this code or inquiries about this project, contact Dani danilwander@gmail.com)

 ## Dependencies
 import random